Easy Gremolata Recipe

 PIN the Easy Gremolata Recipe to try it later!

-Anyone who’s been following my blog for a while already knows that I’m a fresh herb enthusiast!
-If you’re a cook who’s discovered the wonderful way that cooking with fresh herbs can enhance the flavor of foods without adding fat or calories, then it won’t be hard to understand why I think everyone should try this Easy Gremolata Recipe.
-This is one of my favorite flavor-boosting herb mixtures to make with fresh parsley!
+I think everyone should try this Easy Gremolata Recipe, because if you’ve been following my blog you know that I’m a fresh herb enthusiast!
+And I love the way cooking with fresh herbs can enhance the flavor of foods without adding fat or calories.
+So it’s not hard to understand why I’m such a fan of this flavor-boosting herb mixture that’s made with fresh parsley.

-And when I mentioned I was making Gremolata to several friends and family members, I discovered that many people don’t know even know about this tasty fresh herb sauce!
-So this post is my Public Service Announcement for everyone who hasn’t discovered Gremolata yet.
+And when I mentioned I was making Gremolata, I found I had several friends and family members who didn’t know about this tasty fresh herb sauce!
+So this is my Public Service Announcement for everyone who hasn’t tried it yet; I hope you make some Gremolata very soon!

 What is Gremolata?